Emeran Mayer: Career

 Mayer is a Distinguished Research Professor and the Executive Director of the Oppenheimer Family Center for Neurobiology of Stress, and Co-director of the CURE: Digestive Diseases Research Center at UCLA.
 He has published more than 370 scientific papers (h-index 115), and co edited 3 scientific books.
 He is the recipient of the 2016 David McLean award from the American Psychosomatic Society and the 2017 Ismar Boas Medal from the German Society of Gastroenterology and Metabolic Disease.

-As one of the pioneers and leading researchers in the role of mind-brain-body interactions in health and chronic disease, his scientific contributions to U.S. national and international communities in the broad area of basic and translational enteric neurobiology with wide-ranging applications in clinical GI diseases and disorders is unparalleled.
-By incorporating microbiome science into his longstanding interest in brain gut interactions, he has been studying the role of the gut microbiome in influencing brain structure and function, as he explained on National Public Radio.
-Dr. Mayer spoke at UCLA TEDx on The Mysterious Origins of Gut Feelings.
-In addition to his longstanding research into the pathophysiology of irritable bowel syndrome, his funded research efforts have expanded into the areas of cognitive decline and Alzheimer's disease, and Parkinson's disease, food addiction and obesity, inflammatory bowel disorders such as ulcerative colitis and Crohn's disease.
-His research efforts into these brain gut diseases have been closely linked to his strong belief in the concept of One Health, which closely links individual health, with health of the microbiome in our gut and in the soil, health of the plants and the planet.
-Mayer has a longstanding interest in ancient healing traditions and affords them a level of respect rarely found in Western Medicine.
-He has personally practiced different mind based strategies, including Zen meditation, Ericksonian hypnosis, and autogenic training and his approach to patients is based on an integrative medicine concept of the close bidirectional interactions between mind, brain, body and the environment.
+In addition to his longstanding research into the pathophysiology of irritable bowel syndrome, Mayer has researched Alzheimer's disease, Parkinson's disease, food addiction, obesity, ulcerative colitis, and Crohn's disease.
+His research efforts into these brain-gut diseases have been closely linked to his strong belief in the One Health concept, which closely links individual health, with health of the gut microbiome, soil microbiome, and health of the planet.

+Mayer has a longstanding interest in ancient healing traditions.
+He has personally practiced different mind-based strategies, including Zen meditation, Ericksonian hypnosis, and autogenic training.
+His treatment approach to patients is based on an integrative medicine concept of the close bidirectional interactions between the mind, brain, body and environment.